sidalit/inference-snaps/docs/how-to/install-deepseek-r1-snap.md

 sudo snap get deepseek-r1
 ```

-Not all these configs can be changed, as they are defined by the selected stack.
+Not all configs can be changed, as they are defined by the selected stack.

 ### HTTP server configurations